 Our In Person Sunday services are at 9:00am & 10:30am.

-We also have a Live Online Sunday Service each week at 10:30am for you and your family to participate in if you can’t make it out in person, or you’re still not comfortable coming out to in person just yet.
+We also have a Live Online Sunday Service each week at 10:30am for you and your family to participate in if you can’t make it out in person.

 What to expect at our morning services?